 Client Relationship Vitality

 We started moving on a number of these.
-We launched a new product — our KPI Finder— around helping companies measure what’s previously been perceived as immeasurable (more on that here).
+We launched a new product — our Metrics Finder— around helping companies measure what’s previously been perceived as immeasurable (more on that here).
 But today, I want to talk about how we set out to measure Employee Engagement.
 With the Great Resignation still in full force, employee engagement is top of mind for so many leaders right now.
 When we looked more closely at employee engagement, we decided to focus our energy on the concept of trust.

 In November, I wrote about the power of strengths-based teams, especially when it comes to strengthening the employee experience.
 But strengths-based teams, among other things, only work when there is a culture of trust.